 What will the future of diabetes care look like?
 Unlike any other large international company, Johnson and Johnson's Diabetes group found themselves disconnected and uninspired on the future innovation for the care of diabetes.
 My goal was to lead a three-day long workshop to build empathy with patients, ideate the ideal experience, and draft platform strategies to develop a roadmap for quick-wins and long-term innovation strategies.

-Leading a three-day innovation workshop requires weeks of preperation and asset development.
-I initially had to sift through the years of global research in order to understand the current enviroment within the organization.
+Leading a three-day innovation workshop requires weeks of preparation and asset development.
+I initially had to sift through the years of global research in order to understand the current environment within the organization.

 understanding our users

 One of the biggest challenges of this project was understanding the users (ie. the workshop attendees) and how I could provide a meaningful and inspired workshop experience.
 I relied heavily on Design Thinking methodologies and tools to get teams innovating for the future of diabetes care.
 At the end of the 3-day workshop, the cross functional teams had fully developed business models that were created through empathizing with the patients, identifying pain points, ideating on the ideal, and brainstorming ideas into reality.
 In the weeks that followed, 10 cross-functional committees were formed to research and drive these initiatives forward.
 Additionally, 6 future workshops and empathy walks were planned in order to roll with the momentum and inspiration from the workshop and to bring the ideas into reality.